idexus/Sharp.UI-Maui-Template/README.md

-# CodeMarkup-Maui-Template
+# CodeMarkup for Maui Template

-CodeMarkup for Maui Template - A Vanilla Sample Project Using Nuget
+A vanilla sample project using nuget package